 I will provide one such experience that may be helpful for those looking at tail lights and various lighting lenses for European cars, and how to avoid the mistakes that I have made in the past.

-When I was rear ended in my Volvo 240 wagon and had to replace my tail lights, I could not find tail light units at the local salvage yards that were in good enough condition to install on my own vehicle.
+When I was rear ended in my Volvo 240 wagon and had to replace my tail lights (I buy it at Dealsan website), I could not find tail light units at the local salvage yards that were in good enough condition to install on my own vehicle.
 There were plenty of used tail lights on eBay, and they were oftentimes priced higher than new units from other eBay vendors.
 They were certainly in good condition, but the allure of having new tail-lights on the car after restoring the entire finish was to great for me to consider purchasing the older lights.
 Especially since the new lights were about twenty percent cheaper than the used ones, I went ahead and ordered them.
 This seemingly intelligent choice was, however, not so intelligent.

 After using the lights for a week the plastic housing the incandescent bulbs on the brake light units actually melted through and caused an electrical short in my vehicle.
 I had thought that a bulb had burnt out - but it was actually melted plastic that caused a small electrical fire around my lenses.
 Now why would this happen - especially when using one-hundred-percent new lenses?
 The answer is although the lenses were an exact fit to my car, they were not designed to accommodate the heat of the 1156 and 1157 bulbs when the car was parked and the brakes and 1157 bulbs were fully illuminated.
 After about five minutes of stopped traffic, they completely failed.